astronomer/docs/astro/develop-project.md

     - Add the environment variable `PIP_EXTRA_INDEX_URL` to instruct pip on where to look for non-public packages.
     - Install public and private Python-level packages from your `requirements.txt` file.

-4. Add any commands that you had in the original `Dockerfile`.
-These should be added in stage3 after the line `FROM stage1 AS stage3`.
+4. Optional.
+If you had any other commands in your original `Dockerfile`, add them after the line `FROM stage1 AS stage3`.

 #### Step 3: Build a custom Docker image